Beyond IID: data-driven decision-making in heterogeneous environments: Analysis of SAA for integral probability metrics

 \subsubsection{Bounds on the approximation parameter through the maximal generator}

-Note that the generating class is not unique for a given distance and one needs to study the largest possible such class in order to derive the tightest possible bounds.
-This motivates the study of the largest class of functions generating a particular distance.
-This notion has been extensively analyzed in \cite{muller1997integral} and is formally defined below.
+For two generating classes of functions $\mathcal{F} \subset \mathcal{F}'$, an objective $g$ and $\delta \geq 0$, we note that the approximation parameter satisfies, $\lambda(\mathcal{F}',g,\delta) \leq \lambda(\mathcal{F},g,\delta)$.
+Furthermore, we note that the generating class is not unique for a given distance.
+Therefore, this motivates the study of the largest class of functions generating a particular distance in order to derive the tightest possible bounds.
+The notion of ``largest class'' has been extensively analyzed in \cite{muller1997integral} and is formally defined below.

 \begin{definition}[Maximal Generator] Let $\mathcal{F}$ be a generating class and let $\dis{\mathcal{F}}$ be the associated integral probability metric.
 The set $\gen{\mathcal{F}}$ of all functions $f$ satisfying,